chrcarrizosa/shinyseg/docs/docs/how-to/flb.md

 may use this key to interpret the cosegregation evidence within the ACMG-AMP framework, following the thresholds outlined by [Jarvik and Browning (2016)](https://doi.org/10.1016%2Fj.ajhg.2016.04.003).
-For example, in this single-family analysis with FLB = 19.2, the app will indicate that there is moderate evidence for the variant’s pathogenicity.
+For example, in this single-family analysis with `FLB = 19.2`, the app will indicate that there is moderate evidence for the variant’s pathogenicity.